18 out of 20 as a Percentage: A thorough look to Percentage Calculations

 -

 Academic Performance: Calculating grades based on scores obtained out of a total possible score.
-For instance, if a student scores 18 out of 20 on a test, their percentage score is 90%.
+Take this case: if a student scores 18 out of 20 on a test, their percentage score is 90%.

 -